-War, terrorism, geopolitical uncertainties, and other business interruptions could cause damage to or disrupt our operations and those of our third-party suppliers, partners, and collaborators.
+The potential impacts of war, terrorism, geopolitical uncertainties, international conflicts, including the ongoing conflicts between Russia and Ukraine and in the Middle East, the effect of governmental initiatives to manage economic conditions and other business interruptions could cause damage to or disrupt our operations and those of our third-party suppliers, partners, and collaborators.
 In addition, territorial invasions can lead to cybersecurity attacks located far outside of the conflict zone.
 Interruptions to our operations could seriously harm our ability to timely proceed with any clinical programs, and could imply incurring in significant expenditures as salaries and loan payments would usually continue.
-Following Russia's invasion of Ukraine in February 2022, the U.S., several European Union nations, and other countries have announced sanctions against Russia, and the North Atlantic Treaty Organization (NATO) has deployed additional military forces to Eastern Europe.
-The invasion of Ukraine and the retaliatory measures that have been taken, or could be taken in the future, by Russia, the U.S., NATO, and other countries have created global security concerns that could result in a regional conflict and otherwise have a lasting impact on regional and global economies, any or all of which could disrupt our supply chain, adversely affect our ability to conduct ongoing and future clinical trials of our product candidates, and adversely affect our ability to commercialize our products (subject to regulatory approval).
+Following Russia's invasion of Ukraine in February 2022, the United States, several European Union nations, and other countries have announced sanctions against Russia, and the North Atlantic Treaty Organization ("NATO") has deployed additional military forces to Eastern Europe.
+The invasion of Ukraine and the retaliatory measures that have been taken, or could be taken in the future, by Russia, the United States, NATO and other countries have created global security concerns that could result in a regional conflict and otherwise have a lasting impact on regional and global economies.
+Similarly, the outbreak of hostilities in the Middle East has the potential for further disruption of economic markets, particularly if the war expands to include other state actors.
+Any or all of the above could disrupt our supply chain, adversely affect our ability to conduct ongoing and future clinical trials of our product candidates, and adversely affect our ability to commercialize our products (subject to regulatory approval).